Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 10. CIDVV_A receives the 486 Busy Here and reports a successful vet to Alice.

-Use of the rightmost 12 digits is sufficient because collisions within the short vetting validity window are expected to be rare.
+Use of the rightmost 12 digits is sufficient because collisions within the validity window are expected to be rare.

 #### Vetting Failure Cases